An00bRektn/htb-cli/README.md

 - [ ] Stop and/or restart spawned machine (and fix normal machine spawn bug)
 - [ ] Improve aesthetics
 - [ ] Possibly change flags to feel more intuitive
-- [ ] Refactor and reformat code for better extensibility and to be used as PyPi package
+- [x] Refactor and reformat code for better extensibility and to be used as a module
 - [ ] Support 2FA/OTP

 ## FAQ
 #### How are you doing?
-A bit tired, genuinely surprised I put all of this together in ~4-6 hours.
+A bit tired, genuinely surprised I put the initial build together in ~4-6 hours.

 #### What's this project do?
 You skipped the entire README just to ask me that?
 Disrespectful smh.